-i.
-Credit Default Swaps (CDS) are effectively insurance contracts against a given counterparty defaulting; their price (typically expressed as an additional interest cost or 'spread' in basis points - i.e. 100ths of one percent).
+- i.
+Credit Default Swaps (CDS) are effectively insurance contracts against a given counterparty defaulting; their price (typically expressed as an additional interest cost or 'spread' in basis points i.e. 100ths of one percent).
 Higher prices may therefore reflect greater market perception of risk, although other supply and demand factors can distort this, including the activity of speculators.
-For this reason, the CIO has discretion to propose postponements to the impact of CDS data on limits.
+For this reason, the Manager has discretion to propose postponements to the impact of CDS data on limits. - ii.

-- ii.
 Although the GIS typically participates in short term investments, it refers to 5-year CDS prices as this market has higher volumes of trading and therefore more accurately reflects market sentiment. - iii.
 The GIS's advisor and data provider, Link Asset Services, proposes barrier levels dependent on market conditions as indicated by one of the main CDS indices, ITRAXX 5-year senior financials. - iv.
-When the ITRAXX is below 100 basis points, a counterparty's limit band will be adjusted down one notch if their CDS price is between 100 and 150 or to 'no colour' if above 150 - v.
-When the ITRAXX is above 100, a counterparty's limit band will be adjusted down one notch if their CDS price between 1 and 50 basis points above the ITRAXX or to 'no colour' if more than 50 basis points above.
+When the ITRAXX is below 100 basis points, a counterparty's limit band will be adjusted down one notch if their CDS price is between 100 and 150 or to 'no colour' if above 150. - v.
+When the ITRAXX is above 100, a counterparty's limit band will be adjusted down one notch if their CDS price is up to 50 basis points above the ITRAXX or to 'no colour' if more than 50 basis points above.

-i.
-Book value weighted average here means the sum of the products of principal sums invested (plus any capitalised interest, less any impairments or partial repayments but excluding any accrued interest or unrealised gains or losses) and the respective Credit Factors at the date of calculation, divided by the sum of principal sums invested (plus any capitalised interest, less any impairments or partial repayments but excluding any accrued interest or unrealised gains or losses).
+Book value weighted average here means the sum of the products of principal sums invested (plus any capitalised interest, less any impairments or partial repayments but excluding any accrued interest or unrealised gains or losses) and the respective Credit Factors at the date of calculation, divided by the sum of principal sums invested (plus accrued inter rest or unrealis ed gains or r losses).